cityofaustin/atd-knack-services/README.md

 #### `knack_metadata`

 This table holds Knack application metadata, which is kept in sync and relied upon by the scripts in this repo.
-We store app metadata in the database as means to reduce API load on the Knack application itself.
+We store app metadata in the database a as means to reduce API load on the Knack application itself.

 | **Column name** | **Data type** | **Constraint** |
 | --------------- | ------------- | -------------- |